 Corruption Watch (South Africa)

 Corruption Watch is the official South African chapter of Transparency International.
-(It is not connected to Andrew Feinstein's UK company, founded as Corruption Watch Ltd in 2009 which changed its name to Shadow World Investigations in December 2019 and was formally renamed in 2021).
+(It is unrelated to the UK company Corruption Watch Ltd.)

 History